 Voting Rights of LLC Members

-The rules of membership voting will be spelled out in your Delaware LLC’s Operating Agreement.
+The rules of membership voting will be spelled out in your Delaware LLC Operating Agreement (aka Limited Liability Company Agreement).

 Operating Agreement FAQs

-You still have to have an Operating Agreement, even if you are the only Member of your Delaware LLC (a Single-Member LLC).
-It’s state law.
+You still have to have a written Operating Agreement, even if you are the only Member of your Delaware LLC (a Single-Member LLC).
+It’s state law in Delaware.

-Plus: If you go to court, an Operating Agreement helps prove that your Single-Member LLC is being run as a separate legal entity.
-And that protects your personal assets.
+Plus: If you go to court, LLC Operating Agreements help prove that your Single-Member LLC is being run as a separate legal entity.
+This confirms the company’s limited liability status, and that is what protects your assets from personal liability.

 You have to have an Operating Agreement for your Multi-Member LLC.
-It’s state law.
+It’s legally required by Delaware state law.

-This document will spell out ownership percentages, profit distribution, and management responsibilities.
+This document will spell out ownership percentages (and details of deposits into capital accounts), profit distribution, and management structure and responsibilities (to the extent assigned).

-Plus: If you go to court, an Operating Agreement helps prove that your Multi-member LLC is being run as a separate legal entity.
+Plus: If you go to court, an Operating Agreement helps prove that your Multi-member LLC is being run as a separate entity.
+A signed Operating Agreement helps protect the members’ personal assets.

-No, you don’t have to send your Operating Agreement to the Delaware Secretary of State, or any other government agency.
+No, you don’t have to send your Operating Agreement to the Delaware Secretary of State, the Delaware Division of Corporations, or any other government agency.

 Operating Agreements are “internal documents”.
 Meaning, the Members just need to keep a copy with their business records.